Library & computing facilities

 As would be expected of a Department with a long history, we have a mature and well established Law Library, which provides a substantial and varied range of books, journals and law reports as well as the latest online legal resources.

-The Aberystwyth Law School library materials are held in the Thomas Parry Library, situated adjacent to the Law School on the Llanbadarn Campus, Aberystwyth but you will have access to the library collections and library electronic resources of Aberystwyth University.
+The Law and Criminology library materials are held in the Hugh Owen Library, situated adjacent to the Department of Law and Criminology on the Penglais campus, Aberystwyth but you will have access to the library collections and library electronic resources of Aberystwyth University.

-The Thomas Parry Library has large collections of British legal materials and significant holdings in international law as well as the European Documentation Centre.
+The Hugh Owen Library has large collections of British legal materials and significant holdings in international law as well as the European Documentation Centre.
 It has ICT and library enquiry desks offering staff and students advice on both library and ICT matters as well as a specialist Law Librarian who works closely with staff and students.

-Facilities in the Thomas Parry Library include around 200 study spaces, bookable group and individual study rooms, computers and wireless capability throughout.
+Facilities in the Hugh Owen Library include around 200 study spaces, bookable group and individual study rooms, computers and wireless capability throughout.

 The University’s information resources are complemented by the National Library of Wales, which is based in Aberystwyth and is one of only six copyright libraries in the UK.